Octogeddon: Development and release

-Before the developing Octogeddon, George Fan designed Plants vs. Zombies, a tower-defense game released in May 2009, for the game developer, PopCap Games.
+Before developing Octogeddon, George Fan designed Insaniquarium and Plants vs. Zombies for PopCap Games.
 PopCap Games was bought by Electronic Arts in July 2011.
 On August 21, 2012, fifty employees, including Fan, were laid off from PopCap as part of refocusing on freemium games for social media and mobile devices.

 Days after he was laid off, George Fan started working on a video game called Octogeddon for the 2012 Ludum Dare contest.
 Ludum Dare contests involve having a designer create a video game from scratch in 48 hours with the theme picked for the particular year.
 The theme for the 2012 contest was "evolution".
 In order to match the theme, Fan decided to create a video game where the character was constantly "evolving" by attracting new limbs to the character, each with their own function, until the character was a "massive shooting machine".
 Octogeddon was met with positive reception in the contest, inspiring George Fan to continue work on the game for several more years.

 In order to create Octogeddon, Fan, along with Rich Werner and Kurt Pfeifer, founded the company All Yes Good.
 Werner was the artist for Plants vs. Zombies while Kurt Pfeffer was the programmer for the Xbox 360 port of Plants vs. Zombies.
 A few years after the prototype was created, All Yes Good started officially developing the game, with Fan as the designer, Werner as the artist, and Pfeifer as the programmer.
 The soundtrack was provided by the Jimmy Hinson.

 In December 2017, Fan started a closed-beta of Octogeddon consisting of players who "pester[ed] George on Twitter".
 That same month, PCGamesN, a news site dedicated to PC gaming, offered to give away eight beta Steam codes for people to be able to get Octogeddon before its release.
 Octogeddon was released on Steam on February 8, 2018.
 A Nintendo Switch port was released on May 16, 2019.